 Our key priority is to ensure that the organisation is financially sustainable in the future by adopting a more strategic approach to fundraising and diversifying our funding streams.
 Currently 70% of our funding is provided by Cumbria County Council.
 Over the next three years we aim to widen our fundraising activities so we increase our income by 50%.

-We aim to do this by securing funds from a wider range of local and national trusts and foundations, establishing our Lasting Power of Attorney Programme so that it to bring in revenue from providing a paid service and building awareness, support and fundraising activities in the local community.
+We aim to do this by securing funds from a wider range of local and national trusts and foundations, establishing our Lasting Power of Attorney Programme to bring in revenue from providing a paid service and building awareness, support and fundraising activities in the local community.

 SOCIAL ENTERPRISE – LASTING POWER OF ATTORNEY PROGRAMME

 In 2016 a pilot was launched to develop this service, funded by the Big Lottery.
-We have since secured a loan of £35k from First Ark to develop this further and by next year we hope that this service will be bringing in £15k to £20k of unrestricted funds per annum.
+We have since secured a further grant of £15k and loan of £35k from First Ark to develop this further and within twelve month we anticipate that this service will be bringing in £15k to £20k of unrestricted funds per annum.
 Our model is based on the success of a similar service provided by West Cumbria Carers which has been running in the North of the county for the last 5 years.

 COMMUNITY FUNDRAISING